darhombus/APT4900UB-Project/README.md

 The application does not expose a dedicated statistics API.
 SvelteKit serves page data from server `load` functions, which run on the server and pass their results directly to the page, so aggregate figures are computed there rather than behind a REST route.

-The clearest example is the administrative dashboard at `/admin`, a route restricted to administrators.
+The clearest example is the admin dashboard at `/admin`.
 It displays five live figures: open disputes, removed listings, hidden reviews, active boosts, and recorded administrative actions.

 Two small JSON endpoints do exist, `GET /api/unread-count` and `GET /api/notification-count`.
 Each returns a single count in the form `{ "count": 7 }`, used by the header badges so they can refresh without re-running the whole page load.